Kernelization Using Structural Parameters on Sparse Graph Classes: Preliminaries

 \begin{definition}[Kernelization] A \emph{kernelization} of a parameterized problem $(Q,\kappa)$ over the alphabet~$\Sigma$ is a polynomial-time computable function $A \colon \Sigma^{*} \rightarrow \Sigma^{*}$ such that for all $x \in \Sigma^{*}$, we have \begin{enumerate} \item $x \in Q$ if and only if $A(x) \in Q$, \item $|A(x)| \leq g(\kappa(x))$, \end{enumerate} where~$g$ is some computable function.
 The function $g$ is called the \emph{size} of the kernel.
 If $g(\kappa(x)) = \kappa(x)^{\bigO(1)}$ or $g(\kappa(x)) = \bigO(\kappa(x))$, we say that $\Pi$ admits a \emph{polynomial kernel} and a \emph{linear kernel}, respectively. \end{definition}

-\begin{definition}[Treewidth] Given a graph~$G=(V,E)$, a \emph{tree-decomposition of $G$} is an ordered pair $(T,\mathcal{W})$, where~$T$ is a tree and $\mathcal{W} = \{W_x \subseteq V \mid x \in V(T)\}$ is a collection of vertex sets of~$G$, with one set for each node of the tree~$T$ such that the following hold: \begin{enumerate} \item $\bigcup_{x \in V(T)} W_x = V(G)$; \item for every edge~$e = uv$ in~$G$, there exists~$x \in V(T)$ such that~$u,v \in W_x$; \item for each vertex~$u \in V(G)$, the set of nodes~$\{x \in V(T) \mid u \in W_x\}$ induces a subtree. \end{enumerate} The vertices of the tree~$T$ are usually referred to as \emph{nodes} and the sets~$W_x$ are called \emph{bags}.
-The \emph{width} of a tree-decomposition is the size of a largest bag minus one.
-The \emph{treewidth} of~$G$, denoted~$\tw(G)$, is the smallest width of a tree-decomposition of~$G$. \end{definition} In the definition above, if we restrict $T$ to being a path, we obtain well-known notions of a \emph{path-decomposition} and \emph{pathwidth}.
-We let $\pw(G)$ denote the pathwidth of $G$.
-In the sequel we will often implicitly use the following fact about tree decompositions (which implies that treewidth is a parameterization in the sense of our definition if it is bounded). \begin{proposition}[ \cite{Bod96}] Given a graph $G$ with $n$ nodes and a constant $w$, it is possible to decide whether $G$ has treewidth at most $w$, and if so, to compute an optimal tree decomposition of $G$ in time $\bigO(n)$. \end{proposition}
+\begin{definition}[Treewidth] A \emph{tree decomposition}~$\mathcal{T}$ of an (undirected) graph $G=(V,E)$ is a pair $(T,\chi)$, where $T$ is a tree and $\chi$ is a function that assigns each tree node $t$ a set $\chi(t) \subseteq V$ of vertices such that the following conditions hold: \begin{itemize} \item[(P1)] For every vertex~$u \in V$, there is a tree node~$t$ such that $u \in \chi(t)$. \item[(P2)] For every edge $\{u,v\} \in E(G)$ there is a tree node $t$ such that $u,v\in \chi(t)$. \item[(P3)] For every vertex $v \in V(G)$, the set of tree nodes $t$ with $v\in \chi(t)$ forms a subtree of~$T$. \end{itemize} The sets $\chi(t)$ are called \emph{bags} of the decomposition~$\mathcal{T}$ and $\chi(t)$ is the bag associated with the tree node~$t$.
+The \emph{width} of a tree decomposition $(T,\chi)$ is the size of a largest bag minus~$1$.
+A tree decomposition of minimum width is called \emph{optimal}.
+The \emph{treewidth} of a graph $G$, denoted by $\textup{tw}(G)$, is the width of an optimal tree decomposition of~$G$. \end{definition}